-Combo feature permits to create macro sequences of keyboard keys, mouse clicks, and controller buttons.
+Combo feature permits creating macro sequences of keyboard keys, mouse clicks, and controller buttons.
 Key Combo is available if the Combo feature is purchased, or if its trial period is active.
 Combos for controller buttons are available if both Combo and Advanced Mapping features are purchased, or if they’re in the trial period.

 Note, that reWASD differs key press (down) — the moment when you press one or more buttons down, and key release (up) — the moment when you let them go.
 These notions will be used further in the description.